Report from the WORLD

 and political potential.
 We are in favor of a priority for

-regional integration based upon popular consultation and consensus,
+regional integration based upon popular consultation and

-democratic decision-making and control, respect for human
+consensus, democratic decision-making and control, respect

-sustainable development, and cultural diversity.
+pacts and covenants, sustainable development, and cultural

-We, as Parliamentarians and Legislators, are determined to
+We, as Parliamentarians and Legislators, are determined

-take up these demands and translate them into legislative
+to take up these demands and translate them into legislative

 proposals for a peaceful regional integration with respect